Integra LifeSciences (NASDAQ:IART) Issues FY 2021 Earnings Guidance

 Integra LifeSciences (NASDAQ:IART) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $2.980-$3.050 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.920.
 The company issued revenue guidance of $1.54 billion-$1.55 billion, compared to the consensus revenue estimate of $1.53 billion.Integra LifeSciences also updated its Q3 2021 guidance to $0.710-$0.740 EPS.

-Integra LifeSciences (NASDAQ:IART) last released its earnings results on Tuesday, July 27th.
-The life sciences company reported $0.79 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.66 by $0.13.
-Integra LifeSciences had a net margin of 13.62% and a return on equity of 17.92%.
-Analysts expect that Integra LifeSciences will post 3.02 earnings per share for the current year.
+Integra LifeSciences (NASDAQ:IART) last announced its quarterly earnings results on Tuesday, July 27th.
+The life sciences company reported $0.79 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.66 by $0.13.
+Integra LifeSciences had a return on equity of 17.64% and a net margin of 13.62%.
+On average, analysts anticipate that Integra LifeSciences will post 3.02 earnings per share for the current year.

-In other Integra LifeSciences news, EVP Lisa Evoli sold 5,335 shares of the firm’s stock in a transaction on Monday, May 10th.
-The shares were sold at an average price of $75.00, for a total value of $400,125.00.
-Following the completion of the transaction, the executive vice president now directly owns 10,415 shares of the company’s stock, valued at approximately $781,125.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-4.20% of the stock is owned by company insiders.
+In other news, EVP Lisa Evoli sold 5,335 shares of the business’s stock in a transaction on Monday, May 10th.
+The stock was sold at an average price of $75.00, for a total transaction of $400,125.00.
+Following the sale, the executive vice president now directly owns 10,415 shares of the company’s stock, valued at $781,125.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+4.20% of the stock is owned by insiders.

 Integra LifeSciences Holdings Corp. engages in the manufacture and sale of medical instruments, devices, and equipment.
 It operates through the Codman Specialty Surgical, and Orthopedics and Tissue Technologies segments.
 The Codman Specialty Surgical segment refers to the company’s neurosurgery business, which sells a full line of products for neurosurgery and neuro critical care such as tissue ablation equipment, dural repair products, cerebral spinal fluid management devices, intracranial monitoring equipment, and cranial stabilization equipment; and precision tools and instruments business, which sells instrument patterns and surgical and lighting products to hospitals, surgery centers, and dental, podiatry, and veterinary offices.